Geum coccineum aka Scarlet Avens

 Scarlet Avens, Boris's Avens, Geum

-How to care for Scarlet Avens
+How difficult is it to take care of Scarlet Avens

 Caring for Scarlet Avens is a breeze, as it is highly adaptable and forgiving to minor neglect.